Yukio Sakurauchi

-Life
+Early life

 Sakurauchi was born in former Hirose Town Shimane Prefecture, in what is now part of the city of Yasugi, Shimane.
 The Sakurauchi family were former samurai in the service of Matsue Domain.
 His father relocated to Yonago in neighboring Tottori Prefecture in 1885, and started a company to produce and sell Water wheels.
 The venture did not succeed, and the family moved to Sakaiminato starting a business in commodity trading in 1886, followed by tofu production and retail sales in 1887.

 Sakurauchi left home in 1893 to work in a paper mill in Yokohama in 1893 for minimal wages.
 In 1895, he was in Tokyo, working as a typesetter and artisan for a newspaper, becoming a reporter for the Nippon Telegraph news agency in 1902, and executive director of the Ogura Racing Association by 1907.
 Making a fortune in speculating in horses by 1908, he was appointed president of Saitama Electric Light Company in 1909 and president of Okayama Hydroelectric Company in 1917.